SergiiPachkovskyi/News/README.md

 Activate the virtual environment
 ```
-$ source env/bin/activate #On linux Or Unix
+$ source venv/bin/activate #On linux Or Unix

-$ source env/Scripts/activate #On Windows
+$ venv/Scripts/activate #On Windows
 ```

 Install all requirements